Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 - **Identify At-Risk Groups:** Carefully select grade levels and study groups with attendance challange and provide timely assistance.
 - **Acknowledging Excellence:** Recognize top performing students across all subjects and make them placeable for scholarships and awards
 - **Backup Tactics:** Establish data-backed advice for attendance improvement, intervention and awards.
-- **Extracurricular Influence:** Understand and explain how activities like Sports and Music can affect academic outcomes.
+- **Extracurricular Influence:** Understand and explain how activities like Sports and Music can influence academic outcomes.

 ---